caswolfe/EECS390FinalProject/README.md

 `A` to move `LEFT`
 `S` to move `DOWN`
 `D` to move `RIGHT`
-`MOUSE1` to `Interact` with NPCs, Doors, and other interactable objects
+`MOUSE1` to `Interact` with NPCs, Doors, and blast COVID-19 viruses away!

 ## Characters